sleepyfox/world-of-workcraft/README.md

 ## Hypothesis

-There is a lot we can learn about things like the managment of DAOs (Distributed Autonomous Organisations) and [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership) by studying the creation and evolution of communities in MMOs.
+There is a lot we can learn about things like the managment of distributed organisations and [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership) by studying the creation and evolution of communities in MMOs.
 These communities are brought together by mutual purpose - in-game achievements, and are entirely volunteer driven - no one is paying a salary!
 The lack of explicit command and control (financial incentives) leaves the opportunity for alternative leadership strategies.

 Plus, it is a safe-to-fail environment to experiment in; nobody goes bankrupt if your organisation doesn't work!